- Take 5, relax and enjoy a read...

 Best Outdoor Adventure:

 Abel Tasman National Park.
 The Abel Tasman will wow you around every corner, native tree and rock, it’s a popular destination for those exploring both by foot and by kayak.
 The coastal wildlife, pristine beaches and native bush, flora & fauna provide so many photo opportunities, you’ll want to make sure you’ve allowed a good amount of time here!
 Nelson is the perfect base for exploring the Abel Tasman; in fact the majority of people will add on a day either side.
+It would take you one hour worth of scenic driving from our Nelson accommodation to the doorstep of this wonderful National Park.

 Abel Tasman National Park